 the creation of

-He is also a partner in Storm Tiger Enterprises (source:
+He is also a partner in Storm Tiger Enterprises in Los Angeles (source:

 investcomics.com).
 As a writer, Griffith has several feature films to his credit

 and is a staff writer on the television series, “Grimm”.

 "I became addicted to Tae Kwon Do.
 It was a great sport to

 have on the side while I was working as an actor in New York."
 (1993)

 "I didn't come from the typical martial arts background and THEN